-When I was perusing my blog, I noticed there was an absence of homemade salad dressings.
-I make my own on occasion but hadn’t shared any recipes.
+While perusing my blog, I noticed an absence of homemade salad dressings.
+I make my own on occasion but haven’t shared any recipes.

 During winter, citrus fruits are the stars of the fruit world.
 They are refreshing.
-The vitamin C in citrus fruits are great for you.
+The vitamin C in citrus fruits is great for you.

 So I decided to use the grapefruit I had at my house to make a vinaigrette.
 The result was pure deliciousness.

 A hint about juicing fresh citrus fruits: place the fruit in the microwave for 10 seconds.
-This causes the fruit to release their juices.
+This causes the fruit to release its juices.

 I used the grapefruit vinaigrette on top of a simple salad of spinach, kale, goat cheese, and slivered almonds.
 Yum!